Skip to Content

 The penalty for a Class B misdemeanor is up to 180 days in jail and a possible fine of up to $2,000.

-The alleged offender will face a Class A misdemeanor if the embezzled property or money that is $750 or more but less than $2,500.
+The alleged offender will face a Class A misdemeanor if the embezzled property or money is $750 or more but less than $2,500.
 The penalty for a Class A misdemeanor is up to 12 months in jail and a possible fine of up to $4,000.

 • If the property embezzled is $2,500 or more but less than $3,000;